 By examining the results of the validated CFD, the target is to hone haemodynamic factors that cause the success of the juxta-anastomotic stenting technique in an AVF.

 AVF Failure Prediction

-Our research group is investigating the statistic methods to predict the arteriovenous fistula (AVF) failure based on the combination of existing patient’s data and computational modelling.
+In addition, our research group is also investigating the statistic methods to predict the arteriovenous fistula (AVF) failure based on the combination of existing patient’s data and computational modelling.
 We work closely with vascular surgeons in the Prince of Wales Hospital to study the conditions of different AVFs by scanning patients with an ultrasound imaging system.
 This research aims to contribute to the on-going efforts to reduce AVF failure, and to improve the quality of life of CKD patient by effectively aiding surgical planning and outcome.